sabago/pysph/docs/source/getting_started.rst

 			)

 We typically add an operation for each equation in the problem statement.
-In our example, we have two.
+In our example, we have two equations and thus, two operations.
 The code above tells PySPH to add an integration operation to the system, using the **NBodyForce** for the forcing function which updates three variables (u, v, w).

 In addition, the *on_types* and *from_types* parameter tell PySPH to:

-   "Consider all particle arrays of type *FLUID* for the lhs of the
+   "Consider all particle arrays of type *Fluid* for the lhs of the
-    equation (subscript i) and all particle arrays of type *FLUID* for the rhs (subscript j) "
+    equation (subscript i) and all particle arrays of type *Fluid* for the rhs (subscript j) "

 Along similar lines, the second operation could have been added as::